aura-nw/docs/docs/product/aurascan/getting-started/stake/staking-your-coin.md

 After selecting a trusted validator, Aura holders start delegating with an amount of Aura assets and paying a transaction fee for the delegation transaction.

-Please click `Delegate` your trusted validator.
+Please click `Delegate` on your trusted validator.

 ![Validators](/img/aurascan/Getting_Started_Staking_your_coin_delegate.png)